stefanosantaris/cloud_media_storm/README.md

 ===============================================================================

-This is a Java implementation of the CDVC Media Storms framework, presented in "D. Rafailidis, S. Antaris and Yannis Manolopoulos , Processing Media Storms In CDVC.
+This is a Java implementation of the CDVC Media Storms framework, presented in "D. Rafailidis, S. Antaris and Yannis Manolopoulos , Processing Media Storms in the Cloud based on Image Descriptors’ Dimensions Value Cardinalities [Experiments & Analysis Mini Paper]".
 The source code reproduces the experiments described in our paper.

 Datasets